 Let’s delve into the nitty-gritty of documentation!
-In this article we’ll cover how to write evaluation reports for adult patients.
+In this article, we’ll cover how to write evaluation reports for adult rehab-therapy patients.

 What we’ll cover:

-Writing Evals can be time-consuming, not exactly rewarding, yet pretty darn important to get right for a whole host of reasons.
+Writing Evals can be time-consuming, not exactly rewarding, yet pretty darn important to get right for many reasons.

-1) Justifying the services you recommend (or don’t recommend) & bill for
+1) Justifying the services you recommend—or don’t recommend—and bill for

 2) Getting your agency paid

-3) Having an accurate starting measure to determine patient progress over time
+3) Having an accurate starting measure to assess patient progress over time

-4) Having a clear assessment of the patient for other stakeholders to read.
-These people include the patients, their families, plus any medical providers down the line from you, including COTAs or PTAs that follow your Plan of Care.
+4) Having a clear assessment of your patient for other stakeholders to read.
+Stakeholders include patients, their families, plus any medical providers down the line from you, including COTAs or PTAs that follow your Plan of Care.

 This includes the Reason for the Referral and Tests.

 Previous level of functioning (PLOF).
 Ex: Current and previous diet (for therapists looking at swallowing)